Exhibitions at Montréal museums

 Arsenal Contemporary Art Montreal is a cutting-edge art centre located in the hip, urban Griffintown neighbourhood, and promotes contemporary art by exhibiting Canadian artists alongside international artists.

 The virtual reality immersive expedition Tonight with The Impressionists – Paris 1874 steps into 19th-century Paris to relive the birth of Impressionism by transporting visitors to the very first Impressionist exhibition in 1874.
-Opens on June 20.
+Runs to October 19.

-The Thresholds interactive installation by artist Michel de Broin is made up of a dozen metro car doors while director Etienne Morneau’s 65-minute film For It Shall Rule traces the evolution of housing along the banks of the Lachine Canal in Montréal.
+The Thresholds interactive installation by artist Michel de Broin is made up of a dozen metro car doors; director Etienne Morneau’s 65-minute film For It Shall Rule traces the evolution of housing along the banks of the Lachine Canal in Montréal; and American artist Rebecca Manson presents the Canadian premiere of Barbecue, a monumental ceramic installation composed of more than 50,000 individually handcrafted glazed pieces.

 A selection of recent acquisitions from the prominent Collection Majudia are showcased in a group exhibition of 24 artists, on display in the Arsenal’s vast sky-lit hall.
 Runs to January 5, 2026.